Updated July 2: Verizon has expanded 5G service to Denver and Providence, Rhode Island.

 Verizon's first 5G phones

-Verizon now offers two phones capable of connecting to its 5G network, even if one of them isn’t strictly speaking a 5G device on its own.
+Verizon now offers four phones capable of connecting to its 5G network, even if two of them aren't strictly speaking 5G devices on their own.

-That would be the Moto Z3, which came out in 2018 and features an older Snapdragon 835 chipset.
-But attach the newly released 5G Moto Mod to the back of the Z3, and you’ll be to hop onto Verizon’s 5G network.
-Such connectivity comes at a price though — the Moto Mod costs $349 and that’s on top of the $480 you’ll pay for the Z3.
+Those latter phones would be the Moto Z3, which came out in 2018 and features an older Snapdragon 835 chipset, and the new Moto Z4, which runs on a midrange Snapdragon 670 processor.
+Neither of those chipsets include a 5G modem, but attach a 5G Moto Mod to the back of either phone, and you’ll be to hop onto Verizon’s 5G network.
+Such connectivity comes at a price though — the Moto Mod costs $349 and that’s on top of the $480 or $499 you’ll pay for the Z3 or Z4, respectively.
+(Verizon does sell the 5G Moto Mod at a considerable discount as of this writing.)

-Verizon sells two versions of the S10 5G.
-The 256GB storage version costs $1,300, while the 512GB version goes for $1,400.
+And $1,300 is what you'll pay for the 256GB version of the S10 5G at Verizon; upgrade to the 512GB model and you'll pay $1,400.
 There will also be two different colors available — Crown Silver and Majestic Black.

 Verizon CEO Hans Vestberg has also said his company will offer a 5G version of the Galaxy Note when the Galaxy Note 10 ships later this year.